 To participate, you must:

-- Be a Duke Energy residential customer with a valid Duke Energy account number (Duke Energy Gas only customers are not eligible.)
+- Be a Duke Energy residential electric customer with a valid Duke Energy account number (Duke Energy Gas only customers are not eligible.)

 - Own your extra refrigerator

 There is a limit of two appliances recycled per account, per calendar year.

 Is my fridge eligible?

 - Plugged in and running/cooling – plug it in the day before so that it is cool upon arrival.

 - Accessible for safe removal.